frrad/frrad.github.io/_posts/2017-09-04-garuda-fraud.md

 tags: travel
 ---

+*Update: got seemingly Garuda-related fraud on this card a while after doing this*

 Just got the follwing email from `GarudaVerification <GarudaVerification@garuda-indonesia.com>`.
 It seems pretty sketchy but discussion on [this facebook post](https://www.facebook.com/garudaindonesia/posts/1117281248386596) seems to indicate that it is real.